nadirshaaliyar/learners-contribution/README.md

           * * *
             * *
               *
-2. The number of rows is entered by the user"
+2. Write a program to print above pattern but accept the number of rows from the user.
 3. Write a menu-driven program to implement a calculator.
 The user should have the option of performing multiple calculations without having to restart the program
 4. Write a program to print the first N Armstrong numbers
 5. Write a program to print all palindrome numbers from 1 to N